framdani/text-summarizer/README.md

 ## Getting started

 Before running text-summarizer.
-Make sure to run this command to install all the needed packages
+Make sure to run the following command to install all the needed packages :

 `pip install -r requirements.txt`